 Yes, you definitely can do that if you want to, but you might be surprised at how little time overall you actually spend there.
 Between activities around the ship, mealtimes, and being out in ports of call, the amount of time to actually just sit and do nothing is less than you think, unless you make it a priority.

-All you have to do is take a look at a ship in port and see how few people are actually out on the balcony.
+All you have to do is take a look at a ship when it’s coming into or leaving port (prime times when everyone is aboard and there’s something to watch from the room) and see how few people are actually out on the balcony.
 It seems what’s more common is to sit occasionally and other times simply popping out for a few minutes to take in the view before heading off to do something else.

 Even so, being able to have that outdoor access to take in some fresh air and a view is still a great thing to enjoy, even for a short bit.